WLHS-Programming1-2023/Projects/LoopFun/README.md

 Part 2 - Use a for loop to print out all the numbers (on one line, space delimited) between the height and width (inclusive), and then print the average (mean) of those numbers.

-Part 3 - Print a hollow box made of * as shown in the example below. (this will require multiple loops, or one loop and use of some formatting functions).
+Part 3 - Print a hollow box made of * as shown in the example below. (this could require multiple loops or one loop and use of some formatting functions).
 The width and height of the box should be the values entered by the user in part 1.

 Part 4 - Use nested loops to print out the triangular shape shown in the example below.
 The height will be the number entered for the box height.
 The first row of the triangle is two asterisks, and each subsequent row should be two asterisks bigger than the previous row. (see example below)